paulorione/Simple-JavaScript-Calculator/README.md

 # simple-calculator
-A simple calculator with HTML, CSS and JavaScript
+A simple calculator with JavaScript